 Is there a particular book that made a significant impact on you?
 What is it and why did it resonate with you?

 My favorite book as a kid was the Percy Jackson series, and that book series has stayed with me to this day.
-The main character has ADHD and dyslexia, and that kind of representation for learning disabilities was enormously important.
-A lot of my friend also liked the books, and we spent a lot of time discussing our favorite characters and the connections between the plot of the book and Greek mythology.
+The main character has ADHD and dyslexia, and that kind of representation of learning disabilities was enormously important.
+A lot of my friends also liked the books, and we spent a lot of time discussing our favorite characters and the connections between the plot of the book and Greek mythology.
 Being able to connect to other kids through a shared love of reading helped me make some really great and supportive friends!

 The road to success is difficult and requires tremendous dedication.
 What advice would you give to a young person who aspires to follow in your footsteps and emulate your success?

 Take every opportunity given to you.
 Assume that every door is open to you.
 Never count yourself out or tell yourself, “this would help me, but it isn’t for me.”
 Take advantage of the resources provided by your school or community.
 Don’t hesitate to seek out the resources you need to succeed.